Haschtl/RealTimeOpenControl/docs/USERDATA.rst

 eventlevel                 0              0,1 or 2    Default eventlevel for new users chat_ids                   {}             dict        Information about telegram-clients is stored here: ``clientID={eventlevel=0, shortcuts=[[],[]], admin=False}``
-inlineMenu                 False          bool        Make the telegram menu inline or in KeyboardMarkup
+inlineMenu                 False          bool        Make the telegram menu inline or in KeyboardMarkup onlyAdmin                  False          bool        If True, only admins will be able to access the bot
 =========================  =============  =========== =========================

 tcp